 Green Pepper is run by David Green, an experienced manager, trainer, writer and user of social media.

-David has worked for membership organisations as an education officer, a research officer, a press officer, and more recently as a national officer with a professional association and trade union.
+Before setting up Green pepper in 2016, David worked for membership organisations as an education officer, a research officer, a press officer, and more recently as a national officer with a professional association and trade union.
 He is also well-versed in governance issues, having previous experience as a charity trustee, and as a school governor.
-David set up Green Pepper in 2016.

 David is also an Associate Consultant for the well-known third sector consultancy, Action Planning.